Thabiso Brown

-Thabiso Nelson Brown (born 3 October 1995) is a Mosotho professional footballer who plays as a forward for the Lesotho national team.
+Thabiso Nelson Brown (born 3 October 1995) is a Mosotho professional footballer who plays as a forward for Indian Football League club Real Kashmir and the Lesotho national football team.

 Club career

 In April 2023, Thabiso joined China League One club Dandong Tengyue.

 On 20 February 2024, Thabiso joined fellow China League One club Jiangxi Lushan.

 On 7 February 2025, Brown made his debut for I-League club Gokulam Kerala in a 2–1 loss against Churchill Brothers.

 International career

 Youth

 Thabiso was the top scorer of the 2015 African U-20 Championship qualification.
 He scored 5 goals in 4 matches for the Lesotho national under-20 team.

 Senior

 Thabiso made his international debut for Lesotho against Angola in a 4–0 loss in the 2015 Africa Cup of Nations qualification.
 On 4 July 2015, he scored his first international goal against Botswana in a 1–1 draw in the 2016 African Nations Championship qualification.